Destination: Italy – Lombardy

 Although belonging to the sub-continental belt, due to the different territorial conformations including mountains, hills, plains and lakes, the region presents significant climatic variations, with summers usually very hot and muggy and cold and snowy winters.
 A characteristic atmospheric phenomenon is represented by the fog which, for many months a year, remains in various areas, helping to prevent a natural exchange of air and to increase pollution.

-Food and flavours of Lombardy are very varied, since Lombard cuisine has been influenced by the variety of its territory.
+The food and flavours of Lombardy are very varied since Lombard cuisine has been influenced by the variety of its territory.
 The first courses range from risottos to soups and there are second courses of meat but also fish, based on the product of the many lakes and rivers in Lombardy.

 The most famous dishes are certainly the Milanese risotto, or saffron risotto, cassoeula, pizzoccheri, but there are many others.
 Also worth mentioning are Panettone, a Milanese Christmas cake that has become a symbol of Italian Christmas, and Lombard wines such as the famous Franciacorta.

 The Lombard territory is very vast and varied, so there are many places and tours of Lombardy worthy of note.
-Among the historical and architectural beauties we must mention Milan with all its beauties: from the wonderful Duomo to the Castello Sforzesco, passing through the Civic Museum, the Archaeological Museum and the Gallery of Modern Art.
+Among the historical and architectural beauties we must mention Milan with all its beauties: from the wonderful Duomo to the Castello Sforzesco, passing through the Civic Museum, the Archaeological Museum, and the Gallery of Modern Art.
 Other famous monuments are the Charterhouse of Pavia and the Abbeys of Chiaravalle and Morimondo and the Piazza Ducale of Vigevano.
+Also Mantua deserves a special mention, which, surrounded by the natural beauty of three lakes, the Mincio Natural Park and the famous Palazzo del Te and Palazzo Ducale, is attractive to the avid cyclist as well as art lovers.

-For nature lovers, the region offers the beauty of the great lakes: Lake Garda, Lake Maggiore, Lake Como and Lake Iseo.
-The Val Camonica is absolutely worth mentioning, as in addition to its great scenic beauty, it also boasts traces of the first human settlements in this area, dating back to the Mesolithic era.
-Other natural beauties worthy of note are those of Franciacorta, of Oltrepò Pavese, and of the entire Po Valley.
+For nature lovers, the region offers the beauty of the great lakes: Lake Garda, Lake Maggiore, Lake Como, and Lake Iseo.
+The Val Camonica is absolutely worth mentioning, as, in addition to its great scenic beauty, it also boasts traces of the first human settlements in this area, dating back to the Mesolithic era.
+Other natural beauties worthy of note are those of Franciacorta, of Oltrepò Pavese, and of the entire green Po Valley.